Warzone2100/wz2100.net/README.md

 ## Building for Production

-Production builds are handled automatically by the Netlify configuration.
+Production builds are handled automatically by the GitHub Actions workflow(s).
 For reference:

 To properly build for production, the `HUGO_ENV` environment variable must be set to `"production"`.
 This configures various important options - such as a `robots.txt` file that actually allows search engines.